oskutka/rhlp/README.md

 How to run it locally (if you are experienced with web development)
 =====================
 To run rhlp locally, execute `mvn package`.
-That will create `rhlp-1.0.war` file, which you can deploy onto a server (E.g. you can copy it into WildFly's `standalone/deployments` directory)
+That will create `rhlp-1.0.war` file, which you can deploy onto a server (E.g. you can copy it into WildFly's `standalone/deployments` directory).
+For Zomato restaurants you need their api-key, which you can get at `https://developers.zomato.com`.
+Set it as a system property named ZOMATO_API_KEY.

 How to run it locally (if you're new to the java world)